 2. Evoking Emotion in Your Reader

 Writing fiction is not an intellectual exercise.
 One of the keys to creating powerful fiction is to evoke emotion in your readers.
 This is what draws readers into your fictional world and keeps them there.

-In fiction, it is not about writing what actually happened, rather it is about connecting with the emotional truth of a situation, the universal emotional truth.
+In fiction, it is not about writing about what actually happened, rather it is about connecting with the emotional truth of a situation, a universal emotional truth.

 When people learn how to do this in Session Two of Unlocking Creativity, their characters come alive on the page and their writing goes to another level.

 “All art, therefore, appeals primarily to the senses, and the artistic aim when expressing itself in written words must also make its appeal to the senses, if its high desire is to reach the secret springs of responsive emotion.
 To make you see, to make you hear, to make you feel, that is all and that is everything.”
 Joseph Conrad

 You can’t just tell the reader the emotion your character is experiencing, you have to show them.
 You do this by using bricks of significant detail.
 That is the details that show your character’s emotional state.